Garcia v. San Antonio Metropolitan Transit Authority: Opinion of the Court

 Writing for the majority, Justice Blackmun noted that the courts had not come up with an analytically sound distinction between traditional and non-traditional governmental operations.
-He noted that the Court had adopted a similar distinction decades earlier in challenges to the federal government's taxation of the operations of state governments, only to reject it as well.
-The Court denounced any efforts to draw this distinction, whether based on the historical record or on historical grounds, as arbitrary and likely to be suffused with the prejudices of an unelected branch of government as to which governmental functions are proper and traditional and which ones are not.
+He noted that the Supreme Court had decades earlier adopted a similar distinction in challenges to the federal government's taxation of the operations of state governments, only to eventually reject it as well.
+He therefore found the standard fundamentally unworkable.
+The court then rejected any efforts to draw this distinction, whether based on the historical record or on historical grounds, as arbitrary and likely to be suffused with the prejudices of an unelected branch of government as to which governmental functions are proper and traditional and which ones are not.

-The Court also rejected the theoretical underpinnings of the National League of Cities v.
-Usery decision—that the Constitution's recognition of the sovereignty of the states necessarily implies limits on the power of the federal government to regulate their employment relations.
+The court also rejected the theoretical underpinning of the decision in National League of Cities v.
+Usery that the Constitution's recognition of the sovereignty of the states necessarily implies limits on the power of the federal government to regulate their employment relations.
 In the majority's view, the constitutional grant of authority to Congress to regulate interstate commerce was not qualified by any implied limitation on the right to regulate the activities of the states when they engaged in interstate commerce; on the contrary, the Commerce Clause invalidates state regulations that interfere with commerce, while the Supremacy Clause allows Congress to preempt state laws that conflict with federal law in this area.
 According to the majority, the framers believed that state sovereignty could be maintained by the peculiar structure they adopted: a Senate in which each state was given equal representation, regardless of its population, an electoral college that gave the states the power to choose electors, and the indirect election of Senators by the legislature of each state prior to the adoption of the Seventeenth Amendment to the United States Constitution.
-Noting that the same Congress that extended the FLSA to cover government-run mass transit systems also provided substantial funding for those systems, the Court concluded that the structure created by the framers had indeed protected the states from overreaching by the federal government.
+Noting that the same Congress that extended the FLSA to cover government-run mass transit systems also provided substantial funding for those systems, the court concluded that the structure created by the framers had indeed protected the states from overreaching by the federal government.

 Powell's dissent

-Justice Powell, joined by Chief Justice Burger, Justice Rehnquist and Justice O'Connor objected to both the Court's failure to grant stare decisis effect to its earlier decision in National League of Cities and for reducing the balancing test that the Court adopted in National League of Cities into a cruder categorical distinction between traditional and non-traditional governmental functions.
-Powell's opinion was even more critical of the majority's failure to recognize any limiting role of the Tenth Amendment to the United States Constitution, accusing it of negating the Court's role in mediating between the two through judicial review of the constitutionality of Congress' intrusions into areas previously left to the states.
+Justice Powell, joined by Chief Justice Burger, Justice Rehnquist and Justice O'Connor, objected to both the court's failure to make use of stare decisis with respect to its decision in National League of Cities and for reducing the balancing test that the Court adopted in National League of Cities.
+Powell was even more critical of the majority's claimed failure to recognize any limiting role of the Tenth Amendment to the United States Constitution, accusing it of negating the court's role in mediating between federal and state through judicial review of the constitutionality of Congress' intrusions into areas previously left to the states.
 Powell wrote "The State's role in our system of government is a matter of Constitutional law, not legislative grace."